ocrmypdf/OCRmyPDF/docs/jbig2.md

 PDF viewers.
 It is widely supported and has been part of the PDF specification since 2001.

-JBIG encoding is automatically provided by these OCRmyPDF packages: - Docker image (both Ubuntu and Alpine) - Snap package - ArchLinux AUR package - Alpine Linux package - Homebrew on macOS
+JBIG encoding is automatically provided by these OCRmyPDF packages:

+- Docker image (both Ubuntu and Alpine)
+- Homebrew (macOS and Linux)
+- Alpine Linux package
+- Arch Linux AUR package (as an optional dependency)

+On Debian 13 or newer and Ubuntu 24.04 or newer, the encoder is packaged separately and can be installed with `apt install jbig2`.

 For all other platforms, you would need to build the JBIG2 encoder from
 source: